hapax/hapax.github.io/assets/mindjam.md

 conscious moment is replayed in parallel, rather than in the serial repetitions of cyclic time.
 <!-- The emphasis on moments in some sense "parallelises" eternal
 recurrence. -->

-But like eternal recurrence, brainjam provides a heuristic for optimising reflective stability.
+Both eternal recurrence and brainjam offer a heuristic for optimising reflecting stability.

 <div class="footdef"><sup><a id="fn.1" name="fn.1" class="footnum"
 href="#fnr.1">Footnote 1</a></sup> <p class="footpara">